 My background is quite eclectic: before pursuing a career in atmospheric science, I studied the humanities, taught ESL abroad, and even worked in a plant museum and a virology laboratory.
 While enthusiastic about many subjects, my true passion is earth science.
 Always fascinated by weather, I eventually switched to studying meteorology and climatology.

 My research involves high-resolution mesoscale modeling and ensemble modeling of aerosol-cloud-environment interactions, storm dynamics, and cloud systems in arid / semi-arid regions.
 I did my dissertation with Sue van den Heever at CSU, which focused on how thunderstorms interact with mineral dust aerosol and the land surface in dry environments, as well as representation of these processes in numerical models.
-Currently, I work with my postdoc advisors, Daniel Swain (UCLA-IoES) and James Done (NCAR), to investigate precipitation extremes that are connected in time / space and the physical mechanisms that contribute to these extremes.
+Currently, I work with my postdoc advisors, Daniel Swain (UCLA-IoES) and James Done (NCAR), to investigate precipitation extremes that are connected in time / space and the physical mechanisms that contribute to these extremes in the American Southwest.

 When not doing science, I enjoy playing music and learning new instruments, running, biking, hiking, gardening, reading, and over-watering my houseplants.

 - Atmospheric Aerosol & Cloud Microphysics

 - Convective Dust Storms (Haboobs)